40% savings of time and budget with High Density Encoding

 - Compact Drive Reader USB-C with a CalDigit TS3 Plus, connected to the Mac Pro with an Apple Thunderbolt 3 to 2 Adapter.

-Why am I not getting full copy speed with the Compact Drive Reader (USB-C)?
+How can I get full speed with the Compact Drive Reader (USB-C)?

 - On a Mac, always connect the USB-C cable into the reader before connecting it to the computer to allow proper USB power delivery negotiation.